projo27/next-randomizer/src/content/tutorial.md

 -   **Animation Duration**: Control how long randomization animations (like dice rolls or spinners) last.
 -   **Play Sounds**: Enable or disable the sound effects that play during randomization.
 -   **Tools Order**: This is a powerful feature!
 You can drag and drop the tools to rearrange them in the main navigation bar.
 This lets you put your most-used tools first for quick access.
-The divider shows where the "Show More" button will appear.
+The divider shows where the "Show More Tools" button will appear.

 ---